 The Commercial Refuse Container permit does not carry parking privileges, and does not allow the owner of the container to reserve a parking space in which to place the container.
 Additional regulations regarding container placement can be found in the NYC DOT Highway Rules Section 2-14(f).Special Events

 The NYC DOT permit system will notify the applicant if the requested location and/or dates are in conflict with a special event.
 Visit the NYC Street Closures MapMultiple Containers

-A permit allows placement of a commercial refuse container at a specific location for up to five days.
+A permit allows placement of one commercial refuse container at a specific location for up to five days.
 If a container is filled and needs to be exchanged for another container within the permit’s five-day timeframe, the carting company would not need to secure another permit.
-A second container added to the original location would require a separate permit.
+However, a second container added to the original location requires a separate permit.